To learn about your rights following the settlement in this case, click here.

 In June 2023, Plaintiffs moved for class certification.
 In October 2023, the Court granted Plaintiffs’ motion, certifying a class of “all living persons included in the Wichita Police Department’s Gang List or Gang Database as an Active or Inactive Gang Member or Gang Associate.”

 Following extensive discovery, the parties filed cross-motions for summary judgment in October 2023.
 In January 2024, the Court denied both sides’ motions, dismissing without prejudice two of Progeny’s claims for lack of standing but retaining all other claims.
-The case will proceed to a bench trial in May 2024.
+The case was scheduled for a bench trial in May 2024.

-If you are or believe you may be in the gang database, please use this form to contact us.
+If you are or believe you may be in the gang database, please click here to learn about your rights under the settlement.